Triple J: Initiatives

-Triple J Unearthed
+Unearthed

 Missy Higgins says her 2001 Unearthed success led to her initial record deal and subsequent success.

-Triple J Unearthed is an online music discovery platform and digital radio station that features only unsigned Australian artists, focusing on discovering new local acts.
-Originally founded as a talent competition in 1996, notable winners of the time included Killing Heidi, Missy Higgins and Grinspoon.
-The Triple J Unearthed website was launched in 2006, and in five years, grew to host 30,000 artists and 250,000 users.
-Musicians can upload their songs to the site, and users can rate tracks and leave comments.
-In 2011, Triple J Unearthed was launched as a digital station in five Australian capital cities.
+Unearthed is Triple J's initiative to support unsigned Australian artists.
+It began as a talent competition in 1996, which helped discover artists like Killing Heidi, Missy Higgins and Grinspoon.
+The Unearthed website was launched in 2006, allowing artists to upload their music to be heard by Triple J staff.
+It grew to host 30,000 artists and 250,000 users in its first five years.
+In 2011, an Unearthed digital radio station was launched, which only plays content from the website.

-Unearthed hosts a number of competitions and initiatives to improve the recognition of independent artists.
-For example, Unearthed High is an annual contest held founded in 2008 aimed at musicians and bands in high school.
-The winner receives mentoring, recording opportunities and airplay on Triple J. Recent acts to have found success with the initiative include Hockey Dad (2014), The Kid Laroi (2018), Genesis Owusu (2015) Japanese Wallpaper (2014) and Gretta Ray (2016).
-Triple J also hosts regular competitions for artists on the platform to win slots on major festival lineups like Splendour in the Grass and Laneway, and support slots for international artists like Denzel Curry.
+Unearthed regularly hosts competitions to improve the recognition of independent artists, like Unearthed High, aimed at musicians in high school, with winners receiving mentoring, recording opportunities and airplay on Triple J. Past winners have included now-celebrated acts like Hockey Dad (2014), The Kid Laroi (2018), Genesis Owusu (2015) Japanese Wallpaper (2014) and Gretta Ray (2016).

 Ausmusic Month

 Every November, Triple J celebrates Ausmusic Month, where Australian acts are heavily promoted across all its stations.
-A number of events are organised, including major concerts– in 2010 this included headlining acts Bag Raiders and Ball Park Music and in 2018 featured performances from Paul Kelly, Crowded House and Missy Higgins.
+A number of events are organised, including major concerts—in 2010 this included headlining acts Bag Raiders and Ball Park Music and in 2018 featured performances from Paul Kelly, Crowded House and Missy Higgins.
 Triple J hosts the J Awards during the month, and encourages listeners to wear their favourite band's t-shirt on Ausmusic T-Shirt Day, an initiative which the station founded in 2013.

 J Awards

 The J Awards are an annual awards ceremony held in November each year to celebrate Australian music.
 As of 2024, the five award categories are Australian Album of the Year, Australian Music Video of the Year, Australian Live Act of the Year, Unearthed Artist of the Year and Double J Artist of the Year.
-The most recent J Award winners for Australian Album of the Year were Smiling With No Teeth by Genesis Owusu in 2021, Angel in Realtime by Gang of Youths in 2022, Drummer by G Flip in 2023, and Zorb by Sycco in 2024.
+The most recent winners for Album of the Year are Angel in Realtime by Gang of Youths in 2022, Drummer by G Flip in 2023, Zorb by Sycco in 2024, and I Love My Computer by Ninajirachi in 2025.

 Radio events

-American pop singer Chappell Roan is the latest artist to top the Hottest 100.
+British singer Olivia Dean is the latest artist to top the Hottest 100.